dcapwell/scala-tour/src/Value Classes.md

 See the `void print$extension(java.lang.String)` function there?
 That function is what scala will select for the caller to try to avoid the object creation overhead.
 The `$extension` postfix is given to all methods from the Foo class and has the same logic that the method has, but acts on a argument rather than field/method lookup.

 So, why should I care?
-This seems more of a microlevel optomisation, so why would I need this?
+This seems more of a microlevel optimisation, so why would I need this?
 Well, one nice place to put this is in implicit classes.

 ```scala
 scala> implicit class BetterIntOpt(val value: Int) extends AnyVal {